colomemaria/community-paper/src/method_comparison/customDB_building/CPDB/README.md

 # CellPhoneDB

-To make a fair comparison between different tools, it is necessary to convert all the databases to be compared into a uniform structure, as each tool utilizes a unique database with a distinct structure.
+To make a fair comparison between different tools, it is necessary to convert all the databases into a uniform structure, as each tool utilizes a unique database with a distinct structure.

 By standardizing the databases, we can create a uniform database for all the tools, allowing us to compare their algorithms objectively.